zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-configuration.md

 `Microsoft_Azure_Demo`

-is the name of the extension as registered with the portal.
+is the name of the extension as registered with the Portal.

 Conversely, the extension can temporarily be disabled for a session by changing this configuration attribute to a value of `false`.
 The extension cannot be temporarily enabled or disabled in the production environment.